 As a Break Through Tech Chicago partner, you are helping to change the face of tech.
-You are creating more space for women.
+You are creating more space for women and nonbinary people.
 Advancing inclusion.
 Helping organizations to better reflect the diversity of the country we live in.

 That’s worth talking about.